marionettejs/backbone.radio/README.md

 Events is the API that you know; `on`, `off`, `stopListening` and so on.
 Commands, which starts with a C, only uses verbs that start with C: `command`, `comply`, `stopComplying`.
 And lastly, Requests, which starts with an R, only uses verbs that start with R: `request`, `reply`, and so on.

+### Using With Marionette

+[Marionette](https://github.com/marionettejs/backbone.marionette) does not use Radio by default, although it will in the next major release: v3.
+However, you can use Radio today by including a small shim after you load Marionette, but before you load your application's code.
+To get the shim, refer to [this Gist](https://gist.github.com/jmeas/7992474cdb1c5672d88b).

 ## API